rautsrijana/JAVA-Basics/README.md

 # JAVA-Basics

-This repo contains the JAVA materials that i have Practised so far.
+This repository holds the Java materials I've worked on to date.
+It includes:

-* Basic class method example
+* Example of a Basic Class Method
 * Creating Servlet Example
     * Login Page
     * Sign up page